mike99mac/minimy-mike99mac/README.md

 ### Prepare on Linux

-If you have a Linux box with an SD card reader, you can use **``rpi-imager``** to copy the Linux image.
+If you have a Linux box with an SD card port, you can use **``rpi-imager``** to copy the Linux image.
 To do so, perform the following tasks.
 - Put a micro-SD card into an SD adapter.
 - Plug the SD adapter into the card reader.
 - If you don't have it already, install the tool.